-The study will include quantitative approach.
-It will be used because data will be collected numerically.
-It will be adequate since it facilitates analysis and data interpretation.
+The study included quantitative approach.
+It was used because data will be collected numerically.
+It was adequate since it facilitates analysis and data interpretation.

 3.2 Research design.

 The researcher used survey design to collect the required data since it is appropriate for the study because surveys are useful in establishing the nature of the existing situation and identify factors causing students to live under difficult socio-economic status.